San Marcos Growers LogoSan Marcos Growers

 Nymphaea 'Sunrise' (Aquatic) (Hardy Waterlily) - Bright canary yellow blooms rise well above the waters' surface from June to September.
 Large flowers, up to nine inches across on mature plants, stay open late into the afternoon.
 Vigorously growing up to 4-6 feet across with dark green pads.
 It prefers the full sun and is cold hardy to <15° F. For best results repot each spring and fertilize regularly throughout the warm months.

-This information about Nymphaea 'Sunrise' (Aquatic) displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Nymphaea 'Sunrise' (Aquatic) displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]